Goldfields Giants

-Team history
+Club history

 SBL

-The Goldfields Giants, a men's basketball team, entered the State Basketball League (SBL) in 1990.
-The Giants' initial coaching staff included Head Coach Randal Hulme and his assistant Ned Coten.
-Americans Calvin Earl and Paul Graham were the team's first import players, while Keith Malcolm served as the first team captain.
-Mark Griffin joined the team mid-season as a replacement for the outgoing Graham.
+A men's basketball team known as the Goldfields Giants entered the State Basketball League (SBL) in 1990.
+The team made their debut at Niels Hansen Basketball Stadium on 9 March 1990, winning 76–70 over the Cockburn Cougars.
+The Giants' inaugural squad featured American wing Paul Graham, who averaged 43.3 points in 10 games, including scoring 82 points in his final game.
+It marked the equal highest single-game points total in SBL history.
 The Giants finished their inaugural season in 12th place with a 7–19 record.

-In 1995, the Giants had their best season to date, as they finished the regular season in third place with a 19–7 record and advanced through to their first ever SBL Grand Final.
-In the SBL's only best-of-three grand final series, the Giants were defeated 2–0 by the Bunbury City Slammers.
+In 1995, the Giants were led by Jeff Williamson.
+They finished the regular season in third place with a 19–7 record and advanced through to their first ever SBL Grand Final, where they were defeated 2–0 by the Bunbury City Slammers.
+In the SBL's only best-of-three grand final series, the Giants lost 91–78 in game one.
+Their bid to square-up the series ended dramatically in game two when Bunbury hit a two-pointer on the final buzzer in a tied game to win 88–86.

 In 2004, the Giants set a new franchise-best campaign, as they finished the regular season in second place with a 20–4 record.
 They went on to advance through to the SBL Grand Final, where they lost 104–97 to the Perry Lakes Hawks.
 In 2006, the Giants had their best-ever regular season, as they finished in second place with a 21–3 record.
 They went on to advance through to the SBL Grand Final, where they lost 83–66 to the Lakeside Lightning.

 In 2007, the Giants returned to the SBL Grand Final after finishing the regular season in second place with a 17–7 record.
-In the championship decider at Perry Lakes Basketball Stadium on 8 September, the Giants won their maiden SBL Championship with a 96–94 victory over the Lakeside Lightning.
-All five Giants' starters scored in double figures, with import Ty Shaw recording 17 points and 18 rebounds and Grand Final MVP Shamus Ballantyne recording 18 points, six rebounds and six assists.

-In 2008, the Giants finished the regular season in third place with a 19–7 record and advanced through to their fourth grand final in five years.
-In the championship decider at Perry Lakes Basketball Stadium on 6 September, the Giants defeated the Willetton Tigers 101–82 to claim back-to-back championships.
-Darnell Dialls was named Grand Final MVP for his 32 points and 16 rebounds.
+In the grand final, the Giants won their maiden SBL championship with a 96–94 victory over the Lakeside Lightning.
+Shamus Ballantyne was named grand final MVP for his 18 points, six rebounds and six assists.
+In 2008, the Giants finished the regular season in third place with a 19–7 record and advanced through to their fourth SBL Grand Final in five years.
+In the grand final, the Giants defeated the Willetton Tigers 101–82 to claim back-to-back championships.
+Darnell Dialls was named grand final MVP for his 32 points and 16 rebounds.

-In 2009, the Giants finished in second place with a 21–5 record and returned to the semi-finals, but without injured captain Shamus Ballantyne—the match-winning point guard in the previous two playoff campaigns—the Giants lost in straight sets to the Perry Lakes Hawks.

-In 2015, behind the trio of Jay Bowie, Jacob Holmen and Mathiang Muo, the Giants returned to the semi-finals for the first time since 2009, despite finishing the regular season in seventh place with a 14–12 record.
+In 2017, American forward Jacob Holmen became the first Giants player to be named the SBL Most Valuable Player.